suryavamsigara/auto-watcher/README.md

 * A browser will open.
 * If it asks you to log in, you have 5 minutes to login.
 * Once logged in, the terminal will show a list of your courses.
-* Type the number of the course you want to complete, hit Enter, and don't touch anything.
-Let it do the rest!
+* Type the number of the course you want to complete, hit Enter.
+* If you want to start from a specific module, enter the module number when it asks or hit enter to start from 1.
+* Don't touch anything.
+Let it do the rest.
-* Keep the browser window in full screen.
+* You can minimize (-) the browser window.
+The application runs in the background.

+If you found this project helpful, a star would mean a lot.